Mass Murder and Self Delusion

 A gun man goes on a rampage.
 Gun control fanatics poke their heads out of their grant funded burrows and claim that nothing like this would happen if only we would ban guns.
 Gun advocates, on the other hand, claim that the killer would have been stopped short if all students were allowed to carry concealed weapons.
 Anti-drug zealots point to the fact that the killer was on some sort of pharmaceutical.
 Therapists and psychoanalysts speculate about his childhood.
 Community activists use the opportunity to demand that the government put more social programs in place.
 A spokeswoman for some toilet tissue company claims that if the murderer had only wiped his bum more often with their pillow-soft toilet tissue, he never would have been in that ghastly mood to begin with.

 And then there’s the famous “reverse blame” trick.
-The killer was an immigrant from South Korea.
-South Korea's Foreign Ministry reportedly expressed condolences and said South Korea hoped that the tragedy would not "stir up racial prejudice or confrontation''.
+The killer was an immigrant from some third world country whose Foreign Minister reportedly expressed condolences and said he hoped that the tragedy would not "stir up racial prejudice or confrontation''.
 Hmmm, now where have I heard that before?
-Wait….I know, we hear it from Muslim community leaders every time some whacko Islamic nut-job kills people here in the West.
+Wait….I know, we hear it from community leaders every time some whacko non-white nut-job kills people here in the West.
 Apparently it’s all the rage these days whenever there’s an attack by someone of a non-white persuasion to turn it around and pretend to be scared of a backlash.
 It never happens when the killer is white though and the victims are not.
 You’d never hear a representative of the white community begging a non-white community to please restrain themselves from “racial prejudice or confrontation”.
 After all, that would suggest that the non-white folk could actually think racist thoughts.
 And as we all know, only white folk are like that.

 In any event, I digress.
 Aside from the fascinating social and political overtones that mass murders typically offer, I really don’t think too much about them.
 And, I firmly believe that trying to figure out 'why' these things happen is often neither useful nor sensible.
 Punish the perpetrators when these things happen.
 That's pretty well all we can do.